Tensor Q-Rank: New Data Dependent Definition of Tensor Rank: Experiments

-As shown in the upper left corner regions of TQN model in Figure~\ref{gray_square}, Algorithm~\ref{Algorithm_1} can effectively solve our proposed model~(\ref{tc_bilevel_model}).
+As shown in the upper left corner regions of VMTQN model and MOTQN model in Figure~\ref{gray_square}, Algorithm~\ref{Algorithm_1} can effectively solve our proposed recovery models~(\ref{tc_bilevel_model}) and~(\ref{TC_MOTQN}).
 The larger tensor Q-rank it is, the larger the sampling rate $p$ is needed, which is consistent with our Performance Analysis in Theorem~\ref{Thm_5}.

-By comparing the results of four methods, we can find that TNN and LRMC have very poor robustness to the data with non-smooth change.
-And the results of TQN, LRTC, and TNN demonstrate our assumptions~(Motivation), which may imply that TQN combines the advantages of TNN and SNN.
+By comparing the results of three methods, we can find that TNN has very poor robustness to the data with non-smooth change.
+And the results of the left and middle images demonstrate our assumptions~(Motivation), which may imply that better low rank structure leads to better recovery.